|Mary E. Warner (#47253369)|

 After his wife's death in 1973, Russell completed her research on the Mayflower Society's "Myles Standish" Vol. 14, as primary compiler.
 His research is published in the "Silver Cover" hard-back book, and his authorship and contribution is so noted.
 Kathryn was a descendant of the Mayflower passengers Captain Myles Standish and Edward Fuller through her Crippen line.
 After thorough research, he wrote an article that was published in "The American Genealogist," (TAG) 50:4:240 (1974), "The Ancestry of Content (Standish) Crippen," pgs.
 240-244.

-Russell was a mentor to Rosemary Bachelor, a cousin.
+Russell was a mentor to Rosemary Bachelor, a Moseley-descendant cousin.
 She has made a life-time career for herself from genealogical pursuits and publishing, receiving a Pulitzer Prize for her efforts.
-Russell was a family historian for the David-6 C., Jr. and Olive (Rawson) Warner reunions that have now gone on for 97 consecutive years (1915-2012) in Michigan every August.
+Russell was a family historian for the David-6 Calvin Warner Jr., and his wife Olive Rawson reunions that have now gone on for 98 consecutive years (1915-2013) in Michigan every August.

 Russell and Kathryn traveled back east to MA and CT and made certified copies of Mary (Boltwood) Warner's "Last Will & Testament" (dating back to about 1710), and also David-5 Calvin Warner Sr.'s "Last Will and Testament" (dating back to 1831, Walworth, Wayne, NY).

-Russell-10 was a 10th generation, lineal descendant of ANDREW-1 WARNER Sr. from England, who with his wife and several children came to the Crown's New England wilderness in 1632-33 and settled, finally, in Hadley, CT.
+Russell-10 was a 10th generation, lineal descendant of ANDREW-1 WARNER Sr. from England, who with his wife and several children came to the Crown's New England wilderness in 1632-33, helped found Hartford, CT, and settled, finally, in Hadley, CT.

 MY GIFT TO WARNER RESEARCHERS: